 Keep The Windows Closed

 While fresh air flowing through your home may have been nice during the summer, keeping windows open during winter can wreak havoc on your monthly bills.
 However, this means that air will be circulating throughout your home, so ensuring that your vents and air filter are clean will help to keep you and your family breathing clean air all winter long.
 Rodents and critters have a habit of nesting in air tunnels when the weather starts to cool down, so it is always good to double check that nothing has crawled inside your vents to seek warmth.
 If you’re unsure how to clean out your vents or replace your filter, give us a call.
-We’d love to help with your HVAC maintenance!
+We’d love to help with your HVAC maintenance and repairs!

 Check For Air Leaks

 Air leakage is one of the biggest issues with high heating and cooling costs, and in most cases, it is an easy fix.
 Air leaks occur when there is improper or old sealing on windows, doors, and in attics where there is no insulation.
 During the winter, cold outside air can come in through these cracks, and warm inside air can escape.
-This is also a great place for bugs to come inside your home to seek shelter from the winter.
+This is also a great way for bugs to come inside your home to seek shelter from the winter.
 Luckily these leaks are pretty easy to detect on your own simply by sight or feeling for cold air coming in.
 These can usually be fixed with caulking or weather stripping, but in more extreme cases may require the services of a technician.

 Use Space Heaters Sparingly